 Credit Card Policy

-Passports and Visa’s
+Passports and Study Visa

 All students studying abroad are required to have a passport that is valid for at least six months after their program end date.
 Some countries may require students to apply for a visa.
 A visa is a document issued by the host country that allows a student to enter, leave and/or stay in a specific country for a designated amount of time.
-Click here for an additional resource.